- Faculty List

 Gustavo Indart (Economics)

-Eva-Lynn Jagoe (Spanish and Portuguese, Centre for Comparative Literature)
+Eva-Lynn Jagoe (Italian, Spanish, Portuguese and Latin American Studies; Centre for Comparative Literature)

 Teresa Kramarz (Munk School of Global Affairs and Public Policy)